Python projects with Poetry and VSCode Part 1

 A Virtual Environment is an isolated Python installation designed to avoid filling our base one with libraries we might use for only one project.
 It also allows us to manage multiple versions of the same package in different projects.
-We could, for example, need Django 2.2 for one and 1.9 in other.
+We could, for example, need Django 4.1 for one and 1.9 for the other.

 - Start a new project.

 - Create a Virtual Environment.

 - Manage dependencies.

 - Integrate our dev dependencies:

 But we will use Poetry own installer to isolate it from the rest of the system by vendorizing its dependencies.
 This is the recommended way of installing poetry:

 $ curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -